carpentries/instructor-training/episodes/15-carpentries.md

 ### Using the Names and Logos

-The names "Data Carpentry", "Library Carpentry", and "Software Carpentry" and their respective logos are all trademarked.
+The names "Data Carpentry", "HPC Carpentry", "Library Carpentry", and "Software Carpentry" and their respective logos are all trademarked.
-You may only call a workshop a Data Carpentry, Library Carpentry, or Software Carpentry workshop if it meets the requirements outlined on
-[The Carpentries website][workshopsreq-page].
+You may only call a workshop a Data Carpentry, HPC Carpentry, Library Carpentry, or Software Carpentry workshop if it meets the requirements outlined on [The Carpentries website][workshopsreq-page].

 Note that as long as you have at least one certified Instructor, the other instructors and helpers at a branded workshop do not have to be certified.
 We